ChristopheGasquez/css-utilities/README.md

 >
 > @import 'node_modules/ncss-utilities/scss/medium.styles.scss';
 > ```

-Because all non-fixed values inherit from an scss variable marked as `!default`, you can easily deduce all of these variables and their custom properties.
+Because all non-fixed values inherit from an SCSS variable marked as `!default`, you can easily deduce all of these variables and their custom properties.

 > Example: For non-fixed value `container-xs`